dtechiegirl/kowope/README.md

 Clone Repository to have access

-Betterstill, https://drive.google.com/file/d/1TzanEX301wMYiFDOXZfPZpbgzA0SHv6I/view?usp=drive_link use this link to install Kówópé
+Betterstill, https://drive.google.com/file/d/1TzanEX301wMYiFDOXZfPZpbgzA0SHv6I/view?usp=drive_link use this link to install Kówópé on your mobile device.